Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we proposed a novel, real-time, and fully automated approach based on 2D and 3D CNN models to detect MI from the echocardiography of a patient.
-This approach replaces the time-consuming manual preprocessing with a fast and reliable LV segmentation; and improves MI detection by accurate MI-prediction results in real-time.
-The proposed 2D CNN model for video segmentation achieved a high accuracy of 97.18\% in segmenting LV from the A4C, thus showing that it could be very reliable and valuable to cardiologists.
-Moreover, the proposed 3D CNN models demonstrated that real-time prediction of MI from a patient's echocardiography is feasible and efficient.
-It achieved 90.9\% accuracy, 100\% precision, 95\% recall, and 97.2\% F1 score.
-We believe that noisy and low-quality echocardiography deteriorated the MI detection performance of the 3D CNN models from the segmented LV views.
-Nevertheless, the results demonstrate the robustness and efficiency of the proposed approach, which was able to detect MI regardless of the quality.
-Accuracy, precision, recall as well as F1 score vary depending on the temporal window size.
-We relate this variability to the difference in the 3D CNN model's characteristics, which may alter the ability of the model to extract relevant prediction features with the given neuron and layer parameters.
-The 3D CNN models were built with the objective of assigning a few layers and neurons that are able to extract relevant spatio-temporal features from the temporal windows without focusing on irrelevant details that would decrease the prediction accuracy.
-For our future work, we aim to merge our end-to-end automated pipeline into an embedded system using TensorRT \cite{online2}.
-In addition, we aspire to improve our model's results by enlarging the dataset with more echocardiography videos \cite{data_size}.
+In this paper, we proposed a novel, real-time, and fully automated approach consisting of 2D, and 3D CNN models to early detect MI from the echocardiography of a patient.
+This approach replaces the time-consuming and manual preprocessing with an automated, fast and reliable LV segmentation; and enhances the accuracy and efficacy of MI detection.
+This system is indiscriminative, in that it processes echocardiography videos of different sizes, frame rates, and resolutions, and it is lightweight in that it runs on parallel threads and does not require high memory or computational power.

+The proposed 2D CNN model for video segmentation achieved a high accuracy of 97.18\% in segmenting LV from the A4C view, therefore, it could be a very reliable and valuable tool to assist cardiologists.
+Moreover, the proposed 3D CNN models showed that real-time prediction of MI from a patient's echocardiography is realizable, reliable and efficient by achieving 90.9\% accuracy, 100\% precision, 95\% recall, and 97.2\% F1 score.
+Since the HMC-QU dataset included a mix of videos of poor-quality, low-resolution and corrupted by noise, we believe that these factors had a negative impact on the performance of the 3D CNN models on MI detection from the segmented LV views.
+Nevertheless, the results showed the robustness and efficiency of the proposed approach.
+Temporal window size has a significant bearing on the performance of the 3D CNN models as evidenced by our experiments.
+We related this variability in performance to the difference in the 3D CNN model's characteristics, which may have altered the ability of the model to extract relevant prediction features with the given neuron and layer parameters.
+The 3D CNN models were built with the objective of assigning the least possible number of layers and neurons while still being able to extract relevant spatio-temporal features from the spatio-temporal windows to achieve the most accurate MI detection.

+For our future work, we plan on improving our model's results by enlarging the dataset with more echocardiography videos \cite{data_size}.
+We believe that training the models with more examples result in significant improvements in performance accuracy.
+Moreover, training the prediction models using spatio-temporal windows of higher temporal size could boost the 3D CNN accuracy by enabling it to learn more temporal features.
+However, this requires more computational power and training time.
+Furthermore, we aim to merge our end-to-end automated pipeline into an embedded system using TensorRT \cite{online2}.